 Dealers typically want to merge all of the components of a car deal into one big transaction.
 That's a confusing and potentially costly way to buy a car, because you’ll be negotiating financing, the value of any trade-in, and the price of the new car at the same time.
 You can take the financing component out of that package by getting a preapproved car loan from an outside lender before you head to the dealer.

 Having a preapproved car loan not only saves you a lot of confusion, it’s also the best way to get a great financing deal from a dealership.
 Instead of offering an auto loan that makes the dealership the most money, they’ll be forced to beat the offer you already have.

 Though most buyers just have their financing arranged by car dealers, there are several places outside of dealerships where you can get a financing offer.
 They include large national banks, community banks, and credit unions.
 You’ll typically find the best rates at credit unions, and larger banks usually offer the broadest array of financial services.
 Still, banks occasionally offer interest rate specials, and a few credit unions rival the size and breadth of services offered at big banks.

 Get the Car Loan That's Right for You

 Apply for financing today, and get up to four offers.
 Compare your options before visiting the dealership to make sure you get the best rate for you.
 It's free, quick, and easy.

 The U.S. News Best Price Program can also help you find deals and set a benchmark for the price that you should expect to buy the car for.
-We work with local dealers to get buyers and lease customers upfront pricing and guaranteed savings off the MSRP.
+We work with local dealers to get both buyers and lease customers pre-negotiated pricing and guaranteed savings off the MSRP.

 Find the Best Price on Your Next Car